 - Thunderbolt 4, SD card reader, Ethernet

 Considerations: Heavy (around 6 lbs).
 Expensive.
-Overkill if you primarily use cloud compute.
+Overkill if you mostly use cloud compute.

 4. ASUS ROG Zephyrus G16 (2025): Best for Deep Learning

-Gaming laptops often provide the best value for GPU-intensive work.
-The 2025 ROG Zephyrus G16 packs an RTX 5070 Ti into a surprisingly portable 0.59″ thin chassis, making it ideal for data scientists who train models locally.
+Gaming laptops often give you the best value for GPU-intensive work.
+The 2025 ROG Zephyrus G16 packs an RTX 5070 Ti into a surprisingly portable 0.59″ thin chassis, which makes it ideal for data scientists who train models locally.

 Key specs: